In the past few months I’ve had to prepare for and adhere to a low-iodine diet as part of preparations for radio-iodine treatment (radiotherapy).

 – 30g dried, unsweetened cranberries

-– 1 tblsp cacao nibs (can replace with free-from choc if easier; I wanted recipe to be additive free)
+– 1 tblsp cacao nibs (can replace with free-from/vegan choc if easier; I wanted recipe to be additive free)

 1. Pre-heat the oven to 170c fan and line two baking sheets with baking paper.

-2. In a large bowl add the tahini, honey, cinnamon and optional salt, stir together.
+2. In a large bowl add the tahini, maple syrup, cinnamon and optional salt, stir together.

 4. Using a dessert spoon, scoop out the mixture and put dollops on the baking sheet.
 Press down the dollop a little.
 The mixture doesn’t spread loads, so you’ll roughly know the size of the cookie from the dollop you make, so you can adjust to suit.